huanzia/ScHiCNet/README.md

-# ScHiCNet ScHiCNet: A Multi-Scale Feature-Guided Attention Framework for Enhancing Single-Cell Hi-C Data
+# ScHiCNet: A Multi-Scale Feature-Guided Attention Framework for Enhancing Single-Cell Hi-C Data
 ScHiCNet is a deep learning model designed to enhance the resolution and accuracy of single-cell Hi-C data for studying chromatin interactions.

 ## Summary